datastaxdevs/workshop-IOS-Swift-Astra/README.md

 The [JSONEncoder](https://developer.apple.com/documentation/foundation/jsonencoder) class makes it easy to convert a struct into a JSON type which can then be posted to a collection of the Astra DB.
 The [URLRequest](https://developer.apple.com/documentation/foundation/urlrequest) struct encompasses the information regarding the HTTP request.
 This entails the URL, the HTTP method, and the HTTP headers.
 The [URLSession](https://developer.apple.com/documentation/foundation/urlsession) class handles actually performing the request to the server.

 Check out the [Astra DB documentation](https://docs.datastax.com/en/astra/docs/develop/dev-with-doc.html) for more information and lots more examples of using cURL to connect to your database using the Document API.

-## THE END

-Congratulations, you made it to the END!